abacusorg/abacus-public/doc/ramdisk.md

 we operate in chunks and thus start reading/mapping at progressive file offsets.
 In practice, we enforce mapping the whole file at once if we're on ramdisk which effectively enforces 0 offset.

+### Errors

+One can receive the unusual `SIGBUS` (bus error, signal 7) while using a ramdisk.
+Usually this just means the ramdisk has run out of space.

 ## Footnotes
 [↩](#a1) <b name="f1">1:</b> This path seems quite standard.
 From https://www.kernel.org/doc/Documentation/filesystems/tmpfs.txt: